rhea205-prog/cybersecurity-portfolio/Nmap-Network-Scan/README.md

 ## Findings

+## Findings

-The scan identified several open ports and detected the services running on the host.
+The Nmap service scan successfully identified active services running on the target host.

-Examples included:
+Open services discovered included:

-- SSH
+- SSH (22/tcp)
-- HTTP
+- HTTP (80/tcp)
+- Nping Echo (9929/tcp)
-- HTTPS
+- Elite Service (31337/tcp)

+The scan also detected that the target was running a Linux operating system and identified the versions of several services.

 ---